We found 6 orthopedic surgeons near Mattoon, IL.

-Dr. Donald Sandercock works as an orthopedic surgeon.
-Dr. Sandercock is a graduate of A.T.
+Dr. Donald Sandercock practices orthopedics/orthopedic surgery.
+He is a graduate of A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-He accepts Medicare insurance.
+Dr. Sandercock honors Medicare insurance.

 Conditions / Treatments